flokoe/website/content/posts/mastering-acls-once-and-for-all.md

 drwxr-x---+ 2 cassidy developer 4096 Sep 11 13:05 exampledir
 ```

-Now that we know that this file has ACLs let's display all ACLs for this file.
-For this, we can use the `getfacl` command:
+Now that we know that this file has ACLs let's display all ACLs by using the `getfacl` command:

 ```plain
 [root@lab docroot]# getfacl exampledir